Alex Winter

 Alexander Ross Winter (born 17 July 1965) is a British-American actor and filmmaker.
 As an actor, he is best known for playing Bill S. Preston, Esq., in the 1989 film Bill & Ted's Excellent Adventure and its sequels Bill & Ted's Bogus Journey (1991) and Bill & Ted Face the Music (2020).
-He is also known for his role as Marko in the 1987 vampire film The Lost Boys, for co-writing, co-directing, and starring in the 1993 film Freaked, and for directing documentaries in the 2010s.
+He is also known for his role as Vladimir in the 2026 Broadway revival of Waiting for Godot, and for playing Marko in the 1987 vampire film The Lost Boys.

+As a filmmaker, Winter is known for his documentaries, including Zappa (2020) and Deep Web (2015), for directing the feature film, Adulthood (2025), and co-writing, co-directing, and starring in the 1993 surrealist comedy film Freaked.
+He has also directed numerous television shows and co-created sketch comedy series The Idiot Box (1991).

 Early life

 Winter was born in London on 17 July 1965.
 His mother, Gregg Mayer, is a New York-born dancer who trained with Martha Graham, and founded a modern-dance company in London in the mid-1960s.
 His father, Ross Albert Winter, is an Australian who danced with Winter's mother's troupe and co-founded the Mid American Dance Company in St. Louis.
 His father has English ancestry and his mother is Jewish, of Ukrainian Jewish descent.
 His family wasn’t observant with their Judaism although he went to Jewish summer camp and learned Yiddish through his grandmother.

 Winter received training in dance as a child.
 When he was five, his family moved to Missouri, where his father ran the Mid-American Dance Company (later, Modern American Dance Company), while his mother taught dance at Washington University in St. Louis.
 The two divorced in 1973.

-In 1978, Winter moved to the New York City area, where he and his mother lived in Montclair, New Jersey.
+In 1978, Winter moved to the New York City area, where he and his mother lived in the city and in Montclair, New Jersey.
 During this time Winter began performing as an actor on and off Broadway, commuting into New York City.
-He reports his experience in New Jersey as being positive.

-In 1983, after graduating from Montclair High School, Winter was accepted into the Tisch School of the Arts at New York University.
+In 1983, after graduating from Montclair High School, Winter was accepted into the Tisch School of the Arts at New York University, where he majored in film and minored in photography.
 While at NYU, he met fellow aspiring filmmaker Tom Stern.
 The two collaborated on a number of 16 mm short films.

 Career

 Acting & directing

-As an actor, Winter spent many years on Broadway with supporting roles in productions of The King and I, Peter Pan, and the American premiere of Simon Gray's Close of Play at the Manhattan Theatre Club.
+Winter began acting professionally at ten years old and spent his teen years on Broadway with supporting roles in productions of The King and I, with Yul Brynner, Peter Pan, with Sandy Duncan, and the American premiere of Simon Gray's Close of Play at the Manhattan Theatre Club, directed by Lynne Meadow.